The immune system and cancer

 The immune system thus protects us against both infections and cancer.
 However, sometimes we do get sick and cancer cells can crawl through the net because the immune system is not or not sufficiently active (Figure 1 - inactive immune system).
 Based on this, the concept of "immunotherapy" was conceived as a new strategy that attempts to reactivate the immune system in such a way that the cancer cells are attacked from within by the patient's own defence system.
 Because the patient's body is trained to defend itself against cancer, there are fewer side effects since the immune system only attacks faulty cells and therefore no healthy cells.

 Figure 1.
-The role of the immune system (blue) and the mechanism of cancer vaccination (orange)
+The role of the immune system (green) and the mechanism of cancer vaccination (blue)

 One of the immunotherapy strategies on which a lot of research is currently being done is cancer vaccination.
 Vaccination is now mainly known for its preventive protection against certain diseases, such as the annual preventive flu vaccination that ensures that we do not get the flu.
 Cancer vaccination, however, is not preventive but curative and is therefore administered when the patient already has cancer.
 The vaccine that is administered ensures that dendritic cells are reactivated in such a way that T cells in the patient's body are activated and strengthened so that they can recognise and switch off the cancer cells again (Figure 1 - immune system reactivation).